dret/webconcepts/concepts/structured-syntax-suffix/+json.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/structured-syntax-suffix/+json"
 title:         "Structured Syntax Suffix: +json"
+concept-name:  Structured Syntax Suffix
+concept-value: +json
 description: "The suffix \"+json\" MAY be used with any media type whose representation follows that established for \"application/json\"."
 ---